standre23/Auto-CV/README.md

 # Auto-CV
-1. Import packages bs4 and requests for indeed_scraper.py
+1. Import packages bs4 and requests
-2. Run CoverLetterCreator.py
+2. Run main.py
-3. Open the New created files in format CoverLetterDemoOutput_...
+3. 15 Formatted cv's should then be outputted into the python directory